Frequently Asked Questions

 What is a TOAR?

-The assessments take place using a Full Mission Transas simulator and classroom space located at MITAGS-PMI Seattle, WA.
+The TOAR class takes place in the Transas tug simulator and classroom space located at MITAGS-PMI in Seattle, WA.

-A minimum of 30 days observation and training aboard towing vessels on Near Coastal/Oceans routes
+At minimum, 30 days documented observation and training aboard towing vessels on Near Coastal/Oceans routes.

-At minimum, a 500 ton Mate license on inspected vessels
+At minimum, a 500 ton Near Coastal or Oceans Mate license on inspected vessels.

 How many attendees?